DirectRTX/Simple-Ad-Network/README.md

 <b>Using A Default Fallback URL</b>

 First and foremost, your Fallback URL should be URL Encoded.
 So, after you choose what you want your Fallback URL to be, go to <a href="https://www.urlencoder.org/">URL Encoder</a> and encode it.
 The encoded version is what needs to be used in your Page Rules.

+For your Fallback URL, you have 4 options to choose from (from simplest to most complicate):

+1. Set it as your ad network's homepage.
+Any unsold traffic will be sent there and advertise your network.
+You won't earn money directly from this traffic, but some people may signup and earn money for you.

+2.